TERREMEMBER/znbase/docs/content/latest/architecture/query-layer/_index.md

 {{< note title="Note" >}}

-YugabyteDB has an extensible query layer.
+ZNbaseDB has an extensible query layer.
 It currently implements the following APIs:

 * **YSQL**, a distributed SQL API wire compatible with PostgreSQL
 * **YCQL**, a semi-relational API built for high performance and massive scale, with its roots in Cassandra Query Language